Best Cheap Home Insurance Companies in Virginia (2026)

 Companies with excellent service typically have easier claims processes after an accident, and you may pay less for home repairs.

-Erie, Cincinnati, Auto-Owners and Farm Bureau have the best-rated customer service in Virginia.
+Cincinnati, Auto-Owners, Farm Bureau and Chubb have the best-rated customer service in Virginia.

-Home insurance prices are up 40.1% in Virginia over the last six years.
+Home insurance prices are up nearly 39% in Virginia over the last five years.

-Chart illustrating increased cost of Virginia homeowners insurance between 2019 and 2024
+Increased cost of Virginia homeowners insurance between 2021 and 2025

 Home insurance rate change data was compiled using RateWatch from S&P Global, which uses information from the National Association of Insurance Commissioners (NAIC).